 Immediately my mind shouted.
-For those who don’t know who this gentleman is, here is a brief.
-Veerappan commonly known as sandalwood smuggler, was an Indian bandit who was active for years in scrub and forest lands covering about 6,000 km² in south India.
+For those who don’t know who this gentleman is, here’s a brief.
+Veerappan commonly known as sandalwood smuggler was an Indian bandit who was active for years in scrub and forest lands covering about 6,000 km² in south India.

 I met him while we were hosted by this tribal village in Gujarat.
 This is a remote hamlet in India that is not even on the map.
-There are around 3,000-4,000 tribal people staying in this village and one of them is Ramjibhai Dungargarasia.
+Around 3,000-4,000 tribal people are staying in this village and one of them is Ramjibhai Dungargarasia.

-He is one the men of the hamlet who goes to work and is the bread winner of the family.
-I couldn’t understand a word of his language and he also didn’t understand a word of my language and plus he didn’t care a shit.
-But, we had a small conversation with the help of our friend who is their taking care the hamlet.
+He is one of the men of the hamlet who goes to work and is the breadwinner of the family.
+I couldn’t understand a word of his language and he also didn’t understand a word of my language and he didn’t care a shit.
+But, we’d a small conversation with the help of our friend who’s their taking care of the hamlet.

-First, I thought that he might be a fiery man with lots of anger and hell fire inside but to my surprise, he turned out to be totally opposite.
-He was a clam and soft-spoken man.
+First, I thought that he might be a fiery man with lots of anger and hellfire inside but to my surprise, he turned out to be the opposite.
+He was a calm and soft-spoken man.
 He was on his way to work when we met him.
 He has hurt his leg while cutting a tree for fire.
 I became sad and asked him whether he wishes to be in the city and lead a different life.
 His answer shocked me.